appsmithorg/appsmith-docs/tutorial/part-2-using-forms/creating-a-form.md

 {% hint style="info" %}
 **Real-time app changes:**

-Since Appsmith editor reflects changes in the app in real-time.
+h editor reflects changes in the app in real-time.
 So you will be able to test the changes while building, and without having to deploy every time.
 {% endhint %}